cranstonide/minecraft-rakefile/README.md

 Edit the configuration portion of the `config.yml` to meet your specific needs.

     $ vim config.yml

+Edit the directory paths in `sigma-mco-config.py` to meet your specific needs.

+    $ vim sigma-mco-config.py

 Add cron entries to automate tasks.
 You can edit your crontab by running `crontab -e`; for more information on cron, check out the [Wikipedia article on cron](http://en.wikipedia.org/wiki/Cron).